A quick breakdown: What are spider bombs?

 Finally, before we part ways, let’s review the Top 3 spider bombs that we recommend:

 - The Raid Concentrated Deep Reach Fogger is a great spider bomb for both single-room and whole-house treatment.
-It is also one of the best spider bomb products for use in garages.
+It is also one of the best spider bomb products in garages.
 This Raid fogger is effective not only on spiders but also on all manner of crawling pests.
 This is thanks to its deep-reaching potential that allows it to get into nooks, cracks, and crevices.
 It comes with three bombs per pack, so make sure that you get enough.

 - The Hot Shot No-Mess!
 Fogger is effective against much more than just spiders.
 Its special dry formula achieves deep penetration into cracks and crevices while its continuous air presence combats flying insects.
 It also leaves no stains or wet residue and the included odor neutralizer makes it even more convenient.
 The dry formula also protects you against accidents as it is not flammable.
 This means that you will not have to turn off the pilot light on your furnace.
 (Even though we would still recommend it, for safety’s sake.)